How To Use Hoe

 Creating furrows for planting seeds or transplanting seedlings is another important use of a hoe.
 Furrows provide a consistent depth for planting, ensuring optimal growth conditions.

-See also How To Train Cucumber Vines On A Balcony?
+See also How To Deal With Cucumber Diseases On A Balcony?

 4. Cultivating Crops